lmontem/100-days-of-code/log.md

 **Today's Progress**:Looked up jobs in my area!
 Started to prepare for "mock" interview tomorrow.
 **Thoughts**: I'm so nervous for my mock interview.
 It's only for practice but my nerves are REAL!
 I'm also once again overwhelmed looking at the requirements for jobs.
 I have to remember I do have skills and it won't hurt to apply to places regardless of the requirements.
 **Link to work**:

+### Day 9: Dec 7, 2021

+**Today's Progress**:did my mock interview and applied for a job.
+**Thoughts**: I learned that I need more confidence b/c I do know what I'm talking about.
+It was also great to get feedback on what I can improve.
+I'll be making an outline to try to make my 'elevator pitch' more clear.
+**Link to work**: